solo-io/gloo/docs/content/guides/integrations/ingress/_index.md

     {{< /highlight >}}

-1. To access our service, we'll need to connect to the Gloo Ingress's HTTPS port.
+1. To access our service, we'll need to connect to the Gloo Edge Ingress's HTTPS port.
 Retrieve the HTTPS address like so:

     ```shell